This page is for managers and instructors who plan on using the software for their training programs or classes.

 This software is being used as review material for students in Corporate Reporting, Intermediate Accounting and Financial Statement Analysis.
 There is often a gap between when students take the first course in financial accounting and these courses.
 The software provides a thorough self-paced review of financial accounting, which is often needed by many of these students.
 Click here for more information about the levels at which the software can be used.

 This software is ideal for training employees who have no background in financial accounting.
-The CD-ROM could be given to each employee for home use, or the software can be installed on computers used for training.
+The software could be given to each employee for home use, or the software can be installed on computers used for training.

 The corporate version can be networked.
-Please contact us for details.
+Please contacts us for details.
 The software cannot be run on the Web because the Web cannot support its rich interactivity.
 We do license and support network installations.
 The installation file is less than 15 Mb and needs to be downloaded only once.
 This is the best combination of ease of updating and distribution on one hand and reducing download times on the other.
 In our experience, this also eliminates technical and security problems that frequently arise when the software is directly run on the Web.
 Click here for more information about the levels at which the software can be used.